micmejia/bible-dump/NKJV/Ezekiel/Ezek 10.md

 ###### 1
-And I looked, and there in the firmament[^a] that was above the head of the cherubim, there appeared something like a sapphire stone, having the appearance of the likeness of a throne.
+And I looked, and there in the firmament that was above the head of the cherubim, there appeared something like a sapphire stone, having the appearance of the likeness of a throne.

 ###### 2
 Then He spoke to the man clothed with linen, and said, "Go in among the wheels, under the cherub, fill your hands with coals of fire from among the cherubim, and scatter _them_ over the city."
 And he went in as I watched.

 ###### 3
-Now the cherubim were standing on the [^b]south side of the [^c]temple when the man went in, and the cloud filled the inner court.
+Now the cherubim were standing on the south side of the temple when the man went in, and the cloud filled the inner court.

 ###### 4
-Then the glory of the Lord went up from the cherub, _and paused_ over the threshold of the [^d]temple; and the house was filled with the cloud, and the court was full of the brightness of the Lord's glory.
+Then the glory of the Lord went up from the cherub, _and paused_ over the threshold of the temple; and the house was filled with the cloud, and the court was full of the brightness of the Lord's glory.

 ###### 5
 And the sound of the wings of the cherubim was heard _even_ in the outer court, like the voice of Almighty God when He speaks.